configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 ## What is a segment condition?
 What is a segment?

-A segment condition is a condition that is based on the evaluation of a [segment].
-It is used to determine whether a targeting rule is a match or not for a specific user.

-A segment is a re-usable user condition that defines a user group based on any of their properties.
+A *segment condition* is a condition that is based on the evaluation of a *segment*, which is roughly a reusable, predefined [user condition](TODO) (a condition that selects a specific user or group of users based on their properties).

+Segments allow you to define user groups on the product level and reference them in the targeting rules of the product's configs.
+When you update a segment definition, the changes will be reflected automatically in the feature flags that uses it.

+For more details, please refer to [Setting Evaluation](TODO).

 ## How does it work?